 If editing an existing profile, highlight the desired profile and select the Advanced tab and then click the Edit button (not shown).
-In the resultant screen, select the Interworking Profile "Verizon_IPCC" created previously.
+In the resultant screen, Enable Grooming is not used for UDP connections and left unchecked.
+Select the Interworking Profile "Verizon_IPCC" created previously.
 Click Finish.